tonig-evo/workshop-paml/README.md

         (3) A site specific model with two site classes (4) A site specific model with three site classes

-3. Randomly assign a partioning of data (using the same number of partioned postions)
+3. Randomly assign a partioning of data to the dataset (examples/lysin)
-    - Run 100 different randomly assigned partitions
+    - Run 100 different randomly assigned partitions (using the same number of partioned postions as in the original dataset)
     - Plot a histogram of the obtained likelihoods and indicate the original likelihood value
+    - What is your conclusion on how well the initial classification reflected heterogenity of the evolutionary rates across classified sites?

-4. What biological "classifications" would be possible for
+4. What biological "classifications" would be possible for a fixed site-model.
+Name at least 5 and discuss them briefly (Hint, you can choose maximum two examples for non-coding DNA)

+5. How could a fixed-site model contribute to an ecological research question (reflect to your own resarch project).